Skip to footer content

 • Both HTML and XML strings may be parsed into PDF files using the iText program.

-• We can also split a PDF document into numerous PDFs or merge multiple PDF documents into a single PDF by using the iText library.
+• We can also split a PDF document into several PDFs or merge multiple PDF documents into a single PDF using the iText library.

 • We can modify PDF forms with iText.